 But exploring Sea World was so much fun, too, especially when my kids were younger.
 My youngest even won a trip to Discovery Cove when

 she I sold a record amount of Girl Scout cookies!

 Sea Venture Experience

 We started out by snorkeling for a few minutes before our first scheduled activity.
 The fish were really active, and the rays were bigger than I've ever seen!

 One of the adventures on our schedule was the SeaVenture.
 It's an underwater walking tour.
 You wear a dive helmet, but it's nothing like scuba diving.

 When I was a kid, I loved doing that!
 Now?
 Not so much.
 And the fact that I was not aware of the testing?
 Well, let's just say I was the last to finish.
 And I thought I was in pretty good shape!

-I told the other bloggers in our group that I was a little worried as once I was underwater during the scuba class (18 feet down) I freaked out a little.
+I told the other people in our group that I was a little worried as once I was under water during the scuba class (18 feet down) I freaked out a little.

-You just climb down the ladder...
+You simply climb down the ladder.

 And a helmet is lowered onto your head.
 This was when I got a little nervous.